-According to the Town of Merrimack's GIS database of parcels owned within the town, the western transmission support structure No. 183 is located on a parcel 3D-1-006 owned by PSNH and listed as Star Drive.
-The eastern transmission support structure No. 184 is located on a parcel in Litchfield within a 320 foot wide easement that PSNH has rights to.
-Both structures are being changed in respect to material, height and location.
+According to the Town of Merrimack's GIS database of parcels owned within the town, the western transmission support structure No. 202 will be located on a parcel 3D-1-006 owned by PSNH and listed as Star Drive.
+The eastern transmission support structure No. 201 will be located on a parcel in Litchfield within a 320 foot wide easement that PSNH has rights to.